 Chapter 11 debtors are authorized to continue doing business in the ordinary course without seeking court approval of such transactions, which includes sales of assets encumbered by secured debt.
 A debtor that has pledged its inventory as collateral for a loan, therefore, is not required to seek court approval of the sales it makes to customers as part of its regular operations.
 But sales outside the ordinary course of business do require court approval.
 In the case of asset sales outside the ordinary course, such as a sale of the debtor’s business as a going concern, the debtor is likely to seek to do so free and clear of any liens on the assets being sold (often as an incentive to or by requirement of buyers).
 Debtors may do so under Bankruptcy Code § 363, so long as they satisfy at least one of the criteria set forth in § 363(f).
 In that case, the secured creditor’s lien will attach to the proceeds of the sale, and those proceeds will be used to pay off the lien.
 Additionally, when a secured creditor’s collateral is sold, except under unusual circumstances, the creditor will have the right to credit bid at the auction or sale.

-A key concept for secured lenders is that of providing credit to a debtor on a postpetition basis.
+A key concept for secured lenders is that of providing credit to a debtor on a postpetition basis, which we discuss in Installment 15.
 Bankruptcy Code § 364 affords special protections to creditors providing a debtor with postpetition “DIP financing,” and should be considered carefully not only by a senior secured lender, but also by junior lienholders and unsecured creditors whose rights are likely to be affected if the bankruptcy court approves such financing.

 The goal of a reorganization under chapter 11 is to propose and confirm a plan, which may be done consensually, or by cramming the plan down over the objection of a secured creditors under Bankruptcy Code § 1129(b)(2)(A).1 A cram down over a secured party’s objection can take place when another group of similarly situated creditors (a class) votes to accept the plan.
 A class is deemed to have accepted a plan if the holders of claims in the class equaling at least two thirds (2/3) in amount and more than one half (1/2) in number (that actually voted in said class) vote to accept the plan.
 Essentially, this means that a debtor can propose a plan that modifies the terms of its secured obligations in one of three ways.
 First, the debtor’s plan can propose granting a secured creditor a note secured by its existing collateral, plus a market interest rate.
 Second, the debtor can propose to sell the creditor’s collateral and grant the creditor a lien against the proceeds of the sale (and the creditor will be able to credit bid at that sale).
 Finally, the debtor can propose providing a secured creditor with the “indubitable equivalent,” of its claims.
 While this term is not well defined in all contexts, the most commonly accepted means of satisfying the indubitable equivalent standard is by proposing that the debtor convey the lender’s collateral to it in satisfaction of the lender’s claim.